Nuckerr/KitPvPPlus-docs/articles/configs.md

  -  "play.example.com"#Some customisable text
  -  "&7%bar%"#This is a bar/line coloured gray with the code '&7'
 ```
-*Note: Minecraft colour codes can be used in any of the quote marks in the config above.*

 `arena`
 : This section defines the text on the arena scoreboard.
-*Note: This setting has no value.*

 `title`
 : This defines the text at the top of the scoreboard (The Title).
 **Syntax:** `title: "title-text"`
-*Note: Minecraft colour coding tags can be used here, see end of docs.*

 `board`
 : This section defines the text on the scoreboard